alfonso-torres/eng84_Docker_Mircroservices/README.md

 - Containers: Isolated environments that run an instance of an image.
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

 - Images: A read only template that contains set instructions for creating a container.
 Docker images contain executable application source code as well as all the tools, libraries, and dependencies that the application code needs to run as a container.
 When you run the Docker image, it becomes one instance (or multiple instances) of the container.

+- Dockerfile: every Docker container starts with a simple text file containing instructions for how to build the Docker container image.
+DockerFile automates the process of Docker image creation.
+It’s essentially a list of commands that Docker Engine will run in order to assemble the image.

 ## Mircroservice